Alexander Taran: Revenge

 Taran purchased two AK-47s while in Mozdok and carried out six attacks.

-December 31, 2003 Fifteen minutes after the festive Battle of the Bells, Taran opened fire at the windows of Erkenov's house.
+31 December 2002 Fifteen minutes after the festive Battle of the Bells, Taran opened fire at the windows of Erkenov's house.
 No one was hurt, and at that time the identity of the shooter remained unknown.

-May 21, 2003 Taran shot and killed Erkenov at point-blank range at the gate of his own house.
+21 May 2003 Taran shot and killed Erkenov at point-blank range at the gate of his own house.

-September 5, 2003 Taran shot at the windows of the house of Head Physician of the District Hospital, Sergey Gresev.
-The doctor survived, but was disabled by a shoulder injury.
+5 September 2003 Taran shot at the windows of the house of the Head Physician of the District Hospital, Sergey Gresev.
+The doctor survived but was disabled by a shoulder injury.

-October 20, 2003 Taran killed the senior security officer, Oleg Tanchik (38 years old).
+20 October 2003 Taran killed the senior security officer, Oleg Tanchik (38 years old).

-June 21, 2004 Taran killed the Police Chief of the Criminal Department of the Aleksandrovsky ATS, Vladimir Shtan.
+21 June 2004 Taran killed the Police Chief of the Criminal Department of the Aleksandrovsky ATS, Vladimir Shtan.

-November 27, 2005 Taran fired at a commander of a traffic police platoon named Andrei Radchenko with a machine gun.
-He was injured, but survived.
+27 November 2005 Taran fired at a commander of a traffic police platoon named Andrei Radchenko with a machine gun.
+He was injured but survived.
 Five months earlier, Radchenko had stopped Taran's Volga, and when he refused to undergo a medical examination, his car was taken to a penalty area.

 The investigation took a very long time, as nobody suspected Taran of committing these crimes.
 Eventually, evidence was discovered by chance.
 In 2008, one of the villagers from Alexandrovskoye found an AK-47 assault rifle with a homemade silencer wrapped in a bathrobe in the forest.
 During a walk around the repair shops, one of the local locksmiths identified the silencer and said that it was ordered by Taran, who needed it for a nozzle for a gas burner.
 Soon after, he was arrested.
 During a search of his house, a gas pistol was located.
 Hair belonging to Taran was also found on a machine gun hidden in the forest.
 A friend of Taran's gave the authorities the second rifle, which he had been storing for Taran.
 The subsequent examination determined that the 3 murders and 2 attempted murders were committed with these weapons.
 Initially, Taran confessed to the murders, but refused to cooperate further.

-Despite the large amounts of evidence, a jury trial held on May 29, 2009 fully acquitted Taran.
+Despite the large amounts of evidence, a jury trial held on 29 May 2009, fully acquitted Taran.
 The verdict was appealed and protested by the prosecutor's office.
-On September 3, the Supreme Court of Russia rejected the verdict and set the case for a new consideration.
+On 3 September, the Supreme Court of Russia rejected the verdict and set the case for a new consideration.
 Taran was given a new trial, and the new jury convicted him.
-On December 9, the Stavropol Regional Court sentenced Alexander Taran to 23 years imprisonment.
+On 9 December, the Stavropol Regional Court sentenced Alexander Taran to 23 years imprisonment.
 In addition, the court decided that he must pay 1 million and 50 thousand rubles to the family members of the surviving victims for moral damage.
 Taran did not plead guilty and together with his lawyer, Vyacheslav Savin, tried to appeal the verdict.
-On March 16, 2010, the sentence was upheld by the Supreme Court of Russia.
+On 16 March 2010, the sentence was upheld by the Supreme Court of Russia.